Georgia's Own will be closed on Thursday, November 23rd and Friday, November 24th in observance of the Thanksgiving holiday.

 When you’re dating, finances are not a fun topic, and when you’re engaged, no one wants to ruin the excitement by talking about money.
 Financial differences between partners can be a serious issue if it’s discussed too late in the relationship.
 If you’re already walking down the aisle, it’s easy to say you’ll figure it out later, but it’s the number one reason couples argue and a path that can quickly lead to divorce.

 You may come from different financial backgrounds or have different ways of making financial decisions.
-While they don’t have to match perfectly, you should be able to come to a mutually agreeable system to manage your household finances.
-Once you merge your assets, it becomes a much more difficult conversation.
-Don’t bring it up on your first date, but start thinking about it before you’re head over heels.
+While they don’t have to match perfectly, you should be able to decide on a mutually agreeable system to budget your household finances.
+Once you merge your assets, it becomes a more difficult conversation.
+Don’t bring it up on your first date, but start thinking about it before you fall head over heels.

-7. Splurging on your first born
+7. Splurging on your firstborn

-Everyone parent wants their child to have the best of everything, but too many times that translates to a house full of toys, clothes, accessories, and top-of-the line items.
-We get it.
-With all the excitement and lack of sleep, it’s hard to make smart financial decisions.
-But, if you don’t take the time to check your spending, you’re savings, and your sanity will be gone before you know it.
+Everyone parent wants their child to have the best of everything, but too many times that translates to a house full of toys, clothes, accessories, and top-of-the-line items.
+We get it—with all the excitement and lack of sleep, it’s hard to make smart financial decisions.
+But, if you don’t take the time to check your spending and your savings, your sanity will be gone before you know it.

-Do you need the elaborate carriage-style stroller or the Gucci footie pajamas?
-Should you order the custom crib bumpers or buy those cute little Ugg booties?
+Do you need the elaborate carriage-style stroller or the designer footie pajamas?
+Should you order the custom bedding?
 Think about the necessities, how long you’ll use them, and what your budget can handle.
-Your sweet little bundle of joy will be loved no matter how much you spend.
+Your little bundle of joy will be loved no matter how much you spend.

 8. Giving into the need for a new car

 Years ago, people used to keep their cars until they ran them into the ground.
-Now they buy a new one every two or three years.
-While you can rationalize it all you want it’s still a huge depreciating asset and making a purchase every few years leaves you with a never-ending car payment.
-Today’s experts recommend spacing your new cars 10 years apart.
-Buy a new one, pay it off in five years, and for the next five years, start saving for your next car’s down payment.
+Now, many make the huge money mistake of buying a new one every two or three years.
+While you can rationalize it all you want, it’s still a depreciating asset, and making a purchase every few years leaves you with a never-ending car payment.
+Today’s experts recommend spacing your new cars ten years apart.
+Buy a new car, pay it off in five years, and for the next five years, start saving for your next car’s down payment.
 If you take good care of it, you may even get a few bucks when you trade it in.

-Given the frequent turnover rate of cars these days, you might also consider a used car, or “pre-owned” if that makes you feel better.
+Given the frequent turnover rate of cars today, you might also consider a used or “pre-owned” car (if that makes you feel better).
 It’s already depreciated at someone else’s expense, and if you buy from a reputable dealer, you could save some serious cash.
-Before you head out for a test drive though, check Kelley Blue Book to get an idea of how much you should pay.
+Before you head out for a test drive, check Kelley Blue Book to get an idea of how much you should pay.